MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable this policy, it prevents users or Microsoft Edge variations from enabling NewBaseUrlInheritanceBehavior, in case compatibility issues are discovered.

 If you enable or don't configure this policy, it allows enabling NewBaseUrlInheritanceBehavior.

+This policy is being deprecated because the feature NewBaseUrlInheritanceBehaviorAllowed has been removed.

+This policy will be obsolete in release 133.

   #### Supported features: